 Hints & Tips:

-Through the diligent and thoughtful efforts of G. Scott Sparrow, he has crafted a detailed and prescriptive technique that requires little further expansion.
+Through the thoughtful efforts of G. Scott Sparrow, he has crafted a prescriptive combination of already established techniques that requires little further expansion.

 The most notable area to highlight is the optional suggestion for the use of galantamine*, as this will almost certainly greatly improve the effectiveness of this or any other lucid dreaming technique.
 However it is NOT advised.

 Please proceed with a sensible level of moderation whenever including any new supplement into one's regime.
 Importantly, remember that galantamine should certainly not be used on a nightly basis as this would simply lead to the development of a tolerance and therefore ineffectiveness.
 A maximum of one galantamine based attempt a week is a sensible and practical approach.